 What areas can be researched?

 The formal process for application is on the main University website under the heading ‘Courses’ which gives full details of the application procedure and what to expect as a research student at Middlesex University.
 Research facilities for students at Middlesex include a specialist Art and Design Library containing a substantial range of material in the form of books, journals, periodicals and on-line resources.
 The archive of Hornsey College of Art is situated in the Sheppard Library, as is the Materials Library.
 The Museum of Domestic Design and Architecture (MoDA) is also part of Middlesex University, and offers researchers a world class collection of primary materials on the history of the domestic interior.
 The School also hosts the John Lansdown archive and the Dick Arnall collection.
-The School of Art and Design enjoys a unique partnership with the Institute of Contemporary Arts (ICA) where research events are held and one, jointly supervised PhD is in place.
-We also have an AHRC funded Collaborative Doctoral Award with the National Maritime Museum, Greenwich.

 Is there a choice of supervisors?

-To an extent.
+Yes, where they are available and relevant to your specialisms.
 Two supervisors are allocated to each research student.
 Projects sometimes have three supervisors, particularly if they are inter-disciplinary or joint visual/textual projects.
 The student/supervisor relationship is key in successfully completing a research degree, more important than the choice of institution, and normally discussions are necessary between the applicant and the intended supervisors before the proposals are accepted.

 The allocation of supervisors will be negotiated before you enrol but you are encouraged to contact any supervisors prior to application and discuss your proposed area of study and their ability to supervise it (i.e. that they are available).
-It is important that both the School and the applicants are happy about the supervisory arrangements, and that we feel we are able to supervise the research.
+It is important that both the Faculty and the applicants are happy about the supervisory arrangements, and that we feel we are able to supervise the research.
 We will not accept a project if we do not feel that we have the appropriate expertise to offer in that area.
 Conversely, projects may have to be turned down if the appropriate supervisors are fully committed with existing students.